KrishnaswamyLab/LM-Dispersion/Readme.md

 <img src="assets/supp_change_dataset.png" width="800">

+**Feature 2**: Reproducible under confounder-controlled settings.
-To isolate the effect of model size from other confounding factors, we conduct a controlled experiment where we pre-train GPT2-like models, varying only the MLP dimension while keeping all other components fixed, including the number of layers, embedding dimension, dataset, and training settings.
+<br>To isolate the effect of model size from other confounding factors, we conduct a controlled experiment where we pre-train GPT2-like models, varying only the MLP dimension while keeping all other components fixed, including the number of layers, embedding dimension, dataset, and training settings.
 The same phenomenon is observed.

 <img src="assets/controlled_experiment.png" width="800">

-**Takeaway 2**: Condensation occurs early on.
+**Feature 3**: Condensation occurs early on.
 <br>The embedding condensation phenomenon emerges at model initialization and is gradually mitigated, not exacerbated, by pre-training.

 <img src="assets/observation_training.png" width="400">

-**Takeaway 3**: Distillation is not a solution.
+**Feature 4**: Distillation is not a solution.
 <br>Knowledge distillation from a larger model does not transfer the desired resistance to embedding condensation.

 <img src="assets/observation_distillation.png" width="800">